asjnaang/BuildFaster/README.md

-# BuildFaster
+# BuildFaster (Mac Only, for now)
-Build android runnable(apk)  faster and run them quickly on device/emulator
+Build android runnable(apk) faster and run them quickly from terminal.